vitercik/ai4algs_25/project.md

 | **0** | Missing or very weak context. |

 **Exposition & readability (2 pts)**

+The writing, notation, and figures should be clear.

 | Score | Description |
 |---:|---|